Thomas C. Lea III: Career

 Lea won the Section of Painting and Sculpture competition for a mural commission in the United States Post Office Department Building (now the William Jefferson Clinton Federal Building) in Washington, D.C., called The Nesters.
-His other murals included the post offices in Odessa, Texas (Stampede), Pleasant Hill, Missouri (Back Home, April 1865), and Seymour, Texas (Comanches).
+His other murals included those for the post offices in Odessa, Texas (Stampede), Pleasant Hill, Missouri (Back Home, April 1865), and Seymour, Texas (Comanches).
 In 1936, his wife (in April), grandmother (in June), and his mother (in December), all died in that year.

-In 1937 he started doing illustration work, and this led to a partnership with a friend of his father, author J. Frank Dobie.
+In 1937, he started doing illustration work, and this led to a partnership with a friend of his father, author J. Frank Dobie.
 Dobie wrote about the rough life of settling the Texas frontier and Lea's illustrations are mostly of cowboys and the wild Texas landscapes.
 While painting a mural in El Paso Federal Courthouse (Pass of the North), he met and married his second wife, Sarah Catherine Beane (née Dighton), in July 1938.
 Sarah had come from Monticello, Illinois, to El Paso to visit friends.
 Sarah had a son, James (Jim), from a previous marriage whom Lea adopted.
 While painting his courthouse mural, Lea also met artist José Cisneros and they were able to connect as friends and business contacts.
 That same year his started his lifelong partnership with Carl Hertzog (Jean Carl Hertzog Sr.), an El Paso book designer and typographer.
 1937–1938 would prove to be the antithesis of 1936, providing Lea with three lifelong partners and friends.

-In 1940 he applied for and won Rosenwald Fellowship, but by the end of the summer of 1941, he got a telegram from LIFE asking him to go to sea with the United States Navy on a North Atlantic Patrol.
+In 1940, he applied for and won the Rosenwald Fellowship, but by the end of the summer of 1941, he got a telegram from LIFE asking him to go to sea with the United States Navy on a North Atlantic Patrol.
 In the fall of 1941, he decided to paint for LIFE as war artist and correspondent aboard a destroyer.
 He traveled all over the world with the United States military from 1941 to 1945.
 This included: China, Great Britain, Italy, India, North Africa, North Atlantic, the Middle East, and the Western Pacific.
 He went on deployment with the aircraft carrier USS Hornet in the Pacific Ocean in 1942, where he met the famous Army Air Corps pilot Jimmy Doolittle.
 Lea was on board the Hornet (September 15, 1942) when the USS Wasp was sunk by torpedoes from a Japanese submarine.
 He painted several pictures of the sinking of the Wasp.
 In 1943, during his visit to China, he met Theodore H. White, and he painted the portraits of Generalissimo Chiang Kai-shek and his wife, Soong Mei-ling; and General Claire Lee Chennault, leader of the Flying Tigers.